My Eastman Novel – advice for first-years from a graduating seniorAugust 30, 2017

 I remember, very vividly, my first few weeks here.
 It was filled with endless discovery: making life-long friends from all over the world, seeing new places, and most importantly… making music!
 I am one of those people who have very good intuition about things.
 One of these things was the feel at Eastman.
 While I didn’t know exactly what the environment of Eastman would be, I could quickly tell that I would be a part of an extremely close family.
 People ask me all the time why I chose Eastman over other schools.
 For me, it was the warm sense of family, belonging, and the vastness of musical and personal discovery!
-From moving into my freshman dorm room, to waking across the stage of the Eastman Theater to receive my diploma, every day has been a humbling experience.
+From moving into my first-year dorm room, to waking across the stage of the Eastman Theater to receive my diploma, every day has been a humbling experience.
 I feel that many of us tend to take things for granted in life.
 I would like to encourage all of us to step back and really take the time to appreciate the good and bad in life- “Stop and smell the weeds”, my Pap once said!
 Luckily for me, Eastman makes this easy.
 I think I can speak for my colleagues when I say I have no trouble at all being thankful for everything we have at Eastman.

 Upon acceptance into Eastman, we are each placed into a studio.
 Like the larger community here, our studios are also like a very close family.
 I was most fortunate to be able to study piano under Professor Vincent Lenti.
 Words cannot describe the amount of wisdom and pedagogical excellence that comes from Mr. Lenti.
 I have grown so much as a pianist, but of equal importance, I have grown as a person.
 One of the many things he has said that I will never forget was, “with humility, accept the wrong note and move on!”
 This is applicable to many things in life.
 Things may not always go as we want, both in performances and life, however, we need to accept that it happened and move forward.
 I may sound a bit biased here, but just speak with any Eastman student (past or present) and you will hear very similar things about the relationships they’ve formed with their teachers!
 This is what makes my home special; we are not numbers or percentages.
 (I mention this because I get many questions about the “acceptance rate” on tours…keep in mind that you’re more than a percentage in our eyes.
 We are all musicians!)